The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cocharacter Formalism

 \item The natural map $X_*(T)^{\Lambda}_{\mathbb{Q}} \hookrightarrow X_*(T)_{\mathbb{Q}} \twoheadrightarrow X_*(T)_{\mathbb{Q}, \Lambda}$ induces an isomorphism $X_*(T)^{\Lambda}_{\mathbb{Q}} \cong X_*(T)_{\Lambda, \mathbb{Q}}$. \end{enumerate} \end{lemma} \begin{proof}

-There is an anti-equivalence of categories between diagonalizable groups over $\overline{F}$ and finitely generated Abelian groups.
+The functor $T \mapsto X^*(T)$ is an anti-equivalence between the categories of diagonalizable groups over $\overline{F}$ and finitely generated Abelian groups.
 The diagram for the universal property for $\Lambda$-invariants is that of $\Lambda$-coinvariants but with all the arrows reversed.
 Thus, there must exist a unique isomorphism between $X^*(T^{\Lambda})$ and $X^*(T)_{\Lambda}$ that makes the diagram

 commute.
 This proves $(1)$.